-On November 10, 2014 Uniroyal Global Engineered Products, Inc. ("Uniroyal Global" or the "Company") acquired all of the ownership interests in Uniroyal Engineered Products, LLC ("Uniroyal"), a U.S. manufacturer of textured coatings, and all of the ordinary common stock of Engineered Products Acquisition Limited ("EPAL, now known as Uniroyal Global (Europe) Limited), the holding company for Wardle Storeys (Group) Limited ("Wardle Storeys," now known as Uniroyal Global Limited), a European manufacturer of textured coatings and polymer films.
+On November 10, 2014, Uniroyal Global Engineered Products, Inc. ("Uniroyal Global" or the "Company") acquired all of the ownership interests in Uniroyal Engineered Products, LLC ("Uniroyal"), a U.S. manufacturer of textured coatings, and all of the ordinary common stock of Engineered Products Acquisition Limited ("EPAL", now known as Uniroyal Global (Europe) Limited,) ("UGEL"), the holding company for Wardle Storeys (Earby) Limited ("Wardle Storeys," now known as Uniroyal Global Limited), a European manufacturer of textured coatings and polymer films.
 Management of the acquired entities was not altered in the acquisitions.

-Uniroyal Global made the acquisition of Uniroyal through its newly formed subsidiary, UEP Holdings, LLC ("UEPH"), to which it contributed certain of its assets and liabilities as part of the organization of that subsidiary.
+Uniroyal Global made the acquisition of Uniroyal through a newly formed subsidiary, UEP Holdings, LLC ("UEPH"), to which it contributed certain of its assets and liabilities as part of the organization of that subsidiary.
 The aggregate purchase consideration paid for 100% of the outstanding equity of Uniroyal was preferred ownership interests issued by UEPH having an aggregate face value of \$35 million.
-In a separate transaction, Uniroyal Global also purchased EPAL for aggregate consideration of 100 shares of Uniroyal Global's Common Stock and Uniroyal Global's guaranty of outstanding EPAL preferred stock retained by the seller having a face value of £12,601,198 (approximately \$20 million at closing).
-Details of the acquisition are set forth in the Current Report on Form 8-K filed by the Company on November 10, 2014, which is incorporated herein by reference.
+In a separate transaction, Uniroyal Global also purchased UGEL for aggregate consideration of 100 shares of Uniroyal Global's Common Stock and Uniroyal Global's guaranty of outstanding UGEP preferred stock retained by the seller having a face value of £12,518,240 (approximately \$20 million at closing).

-We are a manufacturer and seller of vinyl coated fabrics products that have various high performance characteristics and capabilities and derive our revenue principally through our subsidiaries Uniroyal and Uniroyal Global Limited.
+We are a manufacturer and seller of vinyl coated fabrics products that have excellent high performance characteristics and capabilities and derive our revenue principally through our subsidiaries Uniroyal and Uniroyal Global Limited.
 Our coated fabrics products are durable, stain resistant, easily processed, cost-effective and better performing than traditional leather or fabric coverings.
 Our products are frequently used in applications that require rigorous performance characteristics such as automotive and non-automotive transportation, certain indoor/outdoor furniture, commercial and hospitality seating, healthcare facilities and athletic equipment.
 In the automotive industry our products are used primarily in seating, door panels, head and arm rests, security shades and trim components, including instrument panels, door casings, seating, gear lever and steering column gaiters, headliners and load space covers.
-Non-automotive applications include outdoor seating for utility and sports vehicles, and sheeting used in medical, nuclear protection, personal protection, moisture barriers, pram and nursery, movie screen and decorative surface applications.
-Our primary brands names include Naugahyde®, BeautyGard®, FlameblockerTM, Spirit Millennium, Ambla®, Amblon®, Velbex®, Cirroflex®, Plastolene® and Vynide®.
+Non-automotive applications include outdoor seating for utility and sports vehicles, and sheeting used in medical and toxic hazard protection, personal protection, moisture barriers, pram and nursery equipment, movie screen and decorative surface applications.
+Our primary brands names include Naugahyde®, BeautyGard®, Flame BlockerTM, Spirit Millennium®, Ambla®, Amblon®, Velbex®, Cirroflex®, Plastolene® and Vynide®.

 We are the successor to a long line of businesses that have manufactured vinyl coated fabrics.
-Our best known brand, Naugahyde, is the product of many improvements on a rubber-coated fabric developed a century ago in Naugatuck, Connecticut.
+Our best known brand, Naugahyde, is the product of many improvements on an original rubber-coated fabric developed a century ago in Naugatuck, Connecticut.
 We design, manufacture and market a wide selection of vinyl coated fabric products under a portfolio of recognized brand names.
-We believe that our business has continued to be a leading supplier in its marketplace because of our ability to provide specialized materials with performance characteristics customized to the end-user specifications, complemented by technical and customer support for the use of our products in manufacturing.
+We believe that our business has continued to be a leading supplier in its marketplace because of our ability to provide specialized materials with high performance characteristics often customized to the end-user specifications and complemented by comprehensive technical and customer support.